stepper1029/Reversi/README.md

 ReversiCell interface rather than, say, the HexCell class.
 This way, if we wanted to add square cells in a SquareCell class, the board still works.

 ## Quick Start:
-To get started, a user can use the ReversiCreator class to create a game.
-So far, we have only created BasicReversi on a hexagonal board with hexagonal squares so this is the default of the factory.
-There also is no controller or main yet so a user has no way to interact with the model without explicitly calling methods like in a test class.
+To get started, a user can run the main class and begin interacting with the displayed view.
+This game will have BasicReversi rules on a hexagonal board with hexagonal cells.
+To customize the game, the player can input 1 or 3 args.
+If only one arg is input, it should be an int to change the board size.
+If three args are input, the first one remains an int to customize the board size.
+The following two args are to specify the player types, args[1] being for the first player, and args[2] being for the second player.
+Inputting "human" creates a human player, and inputting "strategy1", "strategy2", "strategy3", or "strategy4" creates and AI player.
+Strategy1 uses the least complex strategy, MostPieces.
+Strategy4 chains all the strategies together, and so is the hardest AI player to compete against.
+From Strategy1 to Strategy4, the AI adds a new method of choosing a move and becomes increasingly complex and difficult.

 ## Key components:
-Components that would "drive" the control-flow of the system would be our Main and View class.
+Components that would "drive" the control-flow of the system would be our Main, Controller and View classes.
 The Main gets the program running while the View takes in user input to push the game forward.
-Currently, we have implemented the stub of a controller to facilitate passing the user input to the model.
-However, since its just a stub, the controller currently does not provide much of the functionality that is required from a full-fledged controller.
-I would also consider the Model a driving force because it is the central aspect of the project which holds the games logic.
+The controller helps the different components communicate and oversees their interactions.

 ## Key subcomponents: